Our Approach to Reading

 - Staff including EYPs, Learning Support Assistants and Teaching Assistants are trained to teach letters and sounds.

 - A Reading Evening for new parents is offered during the first term in Foundation Stage to explain the systematic teaching of reading and to offer advice and guidance on supporting reading at home.
 In Year 1, a phonics parent workshop is held to increase knowledge and understanding of how phonics is taught and tested.
-Any parents who are unable to attend are offered written guidance.
+Details of this workshop can be found on the following webpage: Foundation Stage Reading Evening.

 - All children read to adults in school on a regular basis.
 Children who do not have the opportunity to read at home regularly to an adult have extra sessions.